galkahana/hummus-services/src/public/mds/api-reference-rest.md

 Content-type: application/json; charset=utf-8
 - **BODY**: /\* The Ticket \*/

 The Job ticket described the PDF to be created.
-To learn about how it should look like read about the <a ui-sref="documentation.jobticket">Job Ticket</a>.
+To learn about how it should look like read about the <a ui-sref="documentation.jobticket.home">Job Ticket</a>.
 The response body will contain the new job object.

 ### GET /generation-jobs